-- 122. Some members queried whether the enterprises mentioned had the right to restrict trade, in which case Jordan was requested to indicate how it would amend this practice to bring it into conformity with Article XI of the GATT.
+144. Some members queried whether the enterprises mentioned had the right to restrict trade, in which case Jordan was requested to indicate how it would amend this practice to bring it into conformity with Article XI of the GATT.
 Jordan was requested to describe the special or exclusive privileges relating to importation and exportation by completing the State trading questionnaire for the Jordan Tanning Company, the Jordan Petroleum Refinery Company, the Jordan Cement Factories Company, the Jordan Phosphates Mining Company, the Fertilizers Company, the Arab Potash Company, and the Arab Company for Manufacturing White Cement.
-Some members sought confirmation that Jordan was prepared to notify firms with special and exclusive privileges as State trading enterprises within the meaning of Article XVII of the GATT 1994 and the Understanding on the Interpretation of Article XVII, and to observe the provisions of the WTO, including Article XVII of the GATT in their operation. - 123.
-In reply, the representative of Jordan said that the enterprises listed in Table 9 traded on the basis of market demand and their own needs.
+Some members sought confirmation that Jordan was prepared to notify firms with special and exclusive privileges as State trading enterprises within the meaning of Article XVII of the GATT 1994 and the Understanding on the Interpretation of Article XVII, and to observe the provisions of the WTO, including Article XVII of the GATT in their operation.

+145. In reply, the representative of Jordan said that the enterprises listed in Table 13 traded on the basis of market demand and their own needs.
 The fact that these firms received tariff exemptions did not, in his view, make them State trading companies.
-Jordan was currently reviewing these enterprises according to the definition provided under the Understanding on the Interpretation of Article XVII of the GATT 1994, and would provide information in the format of the State trading questionnaire for all enterprises falling under this definition in June 1999.
-Jordan was prepared to notify firms identified as State trading enterprises within the meaning of Article XVII of the GATT 1994 and the Understanding on the Interpretation of Article XVII, and to observe the provisions of the WTO, including Article XVII of the GATT in their operation.
+Having reviewed Jordan's State trading activities according to the definition provided under the Understanding on the Interpretation of Article XVII of the GATT 1994, Jordan had identified - in document WT/ACC/JOR/26 - six State trading entities, and provided a justification for not including two further activities (Table 14(a) and 14(b)).